Remote work isolation solutions: the connection framework that actually works

 Second: Frequency Matters More Than Duration.
 Working remotely 1-2 days per week showed no association with loneliness, but working 3-4 days remotely increased adjusted odds of higher loneliness by 16%, and 5+ days increased it by 9% [3].
 This isn’t about total hours of interaction.
 Frequency matters because short, regular contact prevents the psychological drift that long gaps create.

 Third: Intention Over Accident.
 Office proximity made connection automatic.
-Remote work makes connection optional – which means it requires deliberate systems.
+Remote work makes connection optional unlike office proximity which made it automatic — which means remote workers require deliberate systems to replace what offices once provided passively.
 The difference between remote workers who maintain connection and those who isolate is whether they’ve built structures that make connection the path of least resistance.
+Building these systems is part of a broader remote work productivity strategy that treats social health as a performance input, not an afterthought.

 The Remote Connection Framework has three layers.